uktrade/platform-tools/README.md

 There should be no business logic within the command as this is implelemented in the Domain layer.

-CLI arguments for a command are pulled in via [click](https://click.palletsprojects.com/en/stable/) and passed to the Domain code along with any dependencies.
+CLI arguments for a command are pulled in via [click](https://click.palletsprojects.com/en/stable/) and passed to the Domain along with any dependencies.

 #### Domains